0Chewbaca/Challenges/README.md

 # Challenges

-This is a repository for challenges that I sometimes make
+This is a repository for challenges that I sometimes make.